whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Are People So Racist And Hateful.md

 ## Chapter 8: Why Are People So Racist And Hateful?

-Many people born and raised in unhealthy cultures seem to think that humans are naturally racist, sexist, and prone to hate.
+Many people born and raised in unhealthy cultures seem to think that humans are naturally prone to be racist, sexist, and even hateful.
 Or at least some are.

 This is not true.
 No one is born racist, sexist, or hateful.
-Every child, regardless of their culture, is born with an open heart, capable of empathizing with others and full of curiosity.
+Every child, regardless of their culture, is born with an open heart, full of curiosity and empathy for others.

-However, immersed from birth in unhealthy cultures, many babies eventually become confused children who grow up to be racist, sexist, or hateful adults.
+However, immersed in unhealthy cultures from birth, many babies eventually become confused children who grow up to be racist, sexist, or hateful adults.
 By then, it all seems quite natural and normal.
-People are programmed to discriminate against others, but that programming is not inherent in our DNA.
+People are culturally programmed to discriminate against others.
+That programming is not inherent in our DNA.
 It has to be taught.

 How are racism and other kinds of discrimination taught?
 I believe this relentless training arises from three underlying cultural drivers: